Primary materials: Cloth, glue, joint compound, tape, newspaper, foam, acrylic paint.

 My intention for this mask was to make something that looked human and, as far as I could, looked pretty.
 Cloth and glue is a challenging material to use for this purpose, because if it’s thin it’s weak, and if it’s thick it can get wrinkly and lumpy.
 It is great for bigger, rougher, scarier creations, not so much for delicate symmetry.

 Because this still doesn’t quite look human, I didn’t want to paint it flesh tones, in case that would make it look creepier.
-I decided to go for titanium white, and used various metallic paints for color: iridescent bronze and gold for the hair and eyebrows (I had been given a bottle of fancy Japanese gold paint for Christmas I wanted to try out), and copper for the lips.
+I decided to go for titanium white, and used various metallic paints for color: iridescent bronze and gold for the hair, gold alone for the eyebrows, and copper for the lips.

 The mouth is open very slightly for air flow, and the nose-holes are functional.
 I glued mesh into the eyes and some foam padding inside for comfort.
 It is held onto the wearer’s head using some leather and Velcro straps.